The generalised energy identity and length of necks for $\varepsilon$-harmonic maps: Introduction

-\item If $\nu=\infty$ then the neck contains a geodesic of infinite length. \end{enumerate} \end{theorem} Following the work of Li and Wang \cite{Li_Wang_energy_counterexample}, Bayer and the author showed \cite{bayer_roberts} that there does indeed exist an example of a target manifold where the full energy identity can fail and there exists a neck.
+\item If $\nu=\infty$ then the neck contains a geodesic of infinite length. $\gamma_k$, when reparametrised by arc length, converges locally uniformly to a geodesic of infinite length. \end{enumerate} \end{theorem} Note that the $\nu<\infty$ implies that $\mu=0$, so in the both the first two cases we have an exact $L^\infty$ and $W^{1,2}$ picture of our singularity model.
+Following the work of Li and Wang \cite{Li_Wang_energy_counterexample}, Bayer and the author showed \cite{bayer_roberts} that there does indeed exist an example of a target manifold where the full energy identity can fail and there may exist a neck.

+The author would like to thank his supervisor Ben Sharp for many helpful discussions.
+The author is funded by Engineering and Physical Sciences Research Council (EPSRC) - EP/W524372/1, Studentship 2927009.